TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 How do I get a list of all instances of a given class?
 ------------------------------------------------------

-Python does not keep track of all instances of a class (or of a built-in type).
+Python does not keep track of all instances of a kundi (or of a built-in type).
 You can program the class's constructor to keep track of all instances by keeping a list of weak references to each instance.